robcarver17/pysystemtrade/docs/backtesting.md

 From the config
 ```
 forecast_weight_estimate: ## can also be applied to instrument weights
-   func: syscore.optimisation.GenericOptimiser ## this is the only function provided
+   func: sysquant.optimisation.generic_optimiser.genericOptimiser ## this is the only function provided
    pool_instruments: True ## not used for instrument weights
    frequency: "W" ## other options: D, M, Y